Javierenrique00/minio_Music_Server/doc/encryption.md

 Because if you want to host your library in a public cloud that has good advantage like availability, low maintenance you sacrifice confidentiality, is a good option to encrypt all your library.

-To encript your library is necesary to recreate the index file, so you need to delete this file first.
-Then Enable encription in Minio Music server and run the program again.
+To encrypt your library is necesary to recreate the index file, so you need to delete this file first.
+Then Enable encryption in Minio Music server and run the program again.

-To eneble encryption you need to set these two fields, ENCRYPTED as true, and set a PASSWORD.
+To enable encryption you need to set these two fields, ENCRYPTED as true, and set a PASSWORD.

         const ENCRYPTED = true    //--- True for encrypted index database, False no encryption var PASSWORD = "xxx"      //----Choose a password